 7. Drink Moderately

 If you choose to drink alcohol, you should do so moderately if you want to improve longevity.
 Heavy alcohol consumption can increase your risk for liver, heart, and pancreatic disease.
-It can also increase your overall risk for early death.
+It can also increase your overall risk of early death.

-Moderate alcohol consumption, on the other hand, can actually decrease your risk for early death by up to eighteen percent [12].
+Moderate alcohol consumption, on the other hand, can decrease your risk for early death by up to eighteen percent [12].
 Wine is particularly beneficial in this case, thanks to its polyphenol content.

 That being said, there is no need to start drinking alcohol if you don’t already.
 There is no strong research to indicate that moderate drinking provides more benefits than abstaining completely.